Example of Importing User Accounts Using Active Directory

 • Aligned Authentication Resources.
 This field displays the list of Authentication Resources that have been aligned with the Authentication Profile.
 The Authentication Profile will examine each Authentication Resource in the order in which it appears in this list.
 When an Authentication Resource successfully authenticates the user, the Authentication Profile stops executing any remaining Authentication Resources in the list.

 • Available Multi-factor Resources.
-This field tells SL1 which Multi-factor Resources to use to perform multi-factor authentication.
+This field tells Skylar One which Multi-factor Resources to use to perform multi-factor authentication.
 To align an Multi-factor Resource with the Authentication Profile, highlight the Multi-factor Resource and select the right-arrow button.

 • Aligned Multi-factor Resources.
 This field displays the list of Multi-factor Resources that have been aligned with the Authentication Profile.
 The Authentication Profile will examine each Multi-factor Resources in the order in which it appears in this list.
 When a Multi-factor Resource successfully authenticates the user, the Authentication Profile stops executing any remaining Multi-factor Resources in the list.